123456789_123456789_123456789_123456789_123456789_

 See Messages.

-Argument backtrace sets the stored backtrace in the new exception, which may be retrieved by method Exception#backtrace; the backtrace must be an array of strings or nil:
+Argument backtrace might be used to modify the backtrace of the new exception, as reported by Exception#backtrace and Exception#backtrace_locations; the backtrace must be an array of ::Thread::Backtrace::Location, an array of strings, a single string, or nil.

 begin